gryLeader/Catholic-Bible-Reference-Parser/README.md

 **Result**

 Boolean: true or false.
 Returns true if it found at least one valid reference.
-The references are stored in validRefs property as arrays of objects.
+The references are stored in validRefs property as array of objects.
 This is an example of two references objects:

 ```javascript
 validRefs[0]: {